 The Declaration and By-laws and Rules and Regulations of the Master HOA will set forth a structure and mechanism to govern the Master HOA.
-In turn, the single-family Class A Members will be subject to the By-Laws and Rules and Regulations of the Master HOA and the condominium Class B members in each individual Condominium will be subject to the respective Condominium By-Laws.
+In turn, each Component will be subject to its own By-laws and Rules and Regulations.